 Maintain Your Garage Refrigerator.
 If you keep a fridge in the garage, and it is 100 degrees outside, it is going to work really hard to maintain temperature.
 Make sure the coils are clean and the seal is good.
 If the refrigerator feels hot to the touch on the exterior, or the metal strip between the refrigerator and freezer side is hot, you have got a problem that needs to be addressed before it goes kaput!

 Purchase Drinks That Are Already Cold.
 When you’re shopping, purchase juice, water, and soda that is already cold (when possible).
 Putting warm food in the refrigerator/freezer heats up the temperature, which requires more work from your compressor to re-cool it down.

 Ensure the Seal Works Properly.
 A refrigerator door that doesn’t seal properly can cause lots of problems.
 Make sure your refrigerator and freezer seals are working by placing a piece of paper in the edge of the door.
 Close the door.
 You should experience some resistance when you try to remove the paper.
 If you don’t, contact an appliance repair technician to replace the seal.
 A properly functioning seal will save you from more expensive breakdowns in the future.

-Most importantly, ensure that you’re having routine maintenance on your refrigerator each year.
-This includes changing the water filter every six month, cleaning the coils annually (or every 6 months if you have pets or live in the country where there is generally more dust), and checking the temperature settings frequently.
+Most importantly, ensure that routine maintenance is performed on your refrigerator each year.
+This includes changing the water filter every six month, cleaning the coils annually (or every 6 months if you have pets or a lot of dust), and checking the temperature settings frequently.
 Preventative maintenance can save you from costly breakdowns and expensive food loss.